A literature review on mapping gender

 Copyright © MapAction.

 Globally natural disasters kill more women than men and often at a younger age (WHO 2014).
 Gender and age both matter in terms of who dies, are injured and whose lives are impacted in what ways during and after the crisis (Mazurana and Proctor 2015).
-UN Women (2022) report that global research has shown that women and children are 14 times more likely than men to be injured or die as a result of a disaster.
+UN Women (2022) report that global research has shown that women and children are much more likely than men to be injured or die as a result of a disaster.
 It is important to understand who was most impacted by a crisis in terms of age and gender and the long-term impact that this may have on a society.

 Even in natural disasters impacts are not even between men and women (Mazurana et al 2013; Hoare et al 2012).
 At the sudden onset of a disaster, impacts may differ due to the geographic distribution of the population at the time the disaster hits (Mazurana et al 2013).
 Beyond the immediate onset of the disaster, impacts also differ.
 Men, boys, women and girls may all experience the same phenomena during conflict or natural disaster, however, how they experience it differs as they have different physiology, are targeted and experience harm differently, they suffer different social, economic and livelihood impacts, have different roles in family and community, different livelihoods and access to cash, assets etc all of which impact their survival and recovery.
 In war for example, men are more likely to be killed in direct combat, but women more likely to be impacted and die from the wider impacts on limited food, water, hygiene etc. Men are more likely to be prioritised for food within household when it is scarce, but physiologically women are more susceptible to mineral and vitamin deficiency.
 Due to reproductive and caring roles they are also more vulnerable to lack of health care services (Mazurana and Proctor 2015).
 Mazurana et al (2011) report overwhelming evidence that a person’s sex and age lead to significant differences in accessing essential lifesaving services when experiencing natural disasters or armed conflict.
 Humanitarian situations also potentially expose people to different gender or age specific risks such as sexual and gender-based violence, forced recruitment and sexual exploitation and abuse, which need to be addressed (Streets, J et al 2013).
 Women also face increased risk of sexual and gender-based violence, as well as unequal assistance to needs such as shelter and food, increased workloads and a loss of economic opportunities (UN Women 2022).
 Existing power inequalities between men and women are also often exacerbated during a crisis (SIDA 2015).